 If you were to look at a cross-section of an LED TV and an OLED TV side by side, you would see…

 - LED panel: Comprised of nine layers, including a chunky backlight unit

 - OLED panel: Comprised of just four primary layers, with no backlight

 The OLED screen includes a layer that glows when an electric current is passed through it.
 Therefore, creating its own light source.
 As we’ve already explained, this means there’s no need for a backlight to create the TV picture – enabling the TV to be just millimetres thick.
-Learn more about the engineering of OLED in this guide.

-OLED - what the experts say
+OLED TV reviews - what the experts say

-Approved by Hollywood effects gurus like Rob Legato, OLED recreates your favourite movies, so you’ll feel like you’re right there in the scene – chasing the bad guys down a dark alley or floating through deep space.
+Approved by Hollywood effects gurus like Rob Legato, OLED TV recreates your favourite movies, so you’ll feel like you’re right there in the scene – chasing the bad guys down a dark alley or floating through deep space.